gianlucam76/k8s-cleaner/docs/getting_started/install/install.md

 !!! note
     The above command will create a new namespace with the name `projectsveltos` and install the Kubernetes cleaner controller there.

+## Sveltos - k8s-cleaner Installation

+We will demonstarte how easy it is to use [Sveltos](https://projectsveltos.github.io/sveltos/) to deploy the k8s-cleaner to a cluster.
+If you are not familiar with Sveltos, Sveltos is a set of Kubernetes controllers deployed in the management cluster.
+From the management cluster, it can manage add-ons and applications to multiple clusters.